Psychological counselling

 Psychological counselling aims to support students if problems arise during their studies or in their personal lives.
 All University of Tartu students, including doctoral students, students from the Pärnu and Narva Colleges and the Viljandi Culture Academy can get free psychological counselling.

-Psychologists of University of Tartu can provide assistance in the event of questions or problems relating to:
+Psychologists at the University of Tartu can provide assistance in the event of questions or problems relating to:

 • motivation to study and use of time;